 As the title suggests, the new series will be a period drama and the synopsis, which you will find below, suggests there will be thriller/horror elements to it.

-The series is still early in production but due to who is behind the series we feel like many will be paying close attention to the show’s development.
-Here’s what we do know thus far from the upcoming series from the creators of Dark and their production company, Dark Ways.
+The series is now in production with a large ensemble cast and a small teaser.
+Here’s what we know thus far from the upcoming series from the creators of Dark and their production company, Dark Ways.

 What’s the plot of 1899?